About Radio Clash

-You can contact me at (Sorry due to spam you’ll need to type this into your email client rather than clicking!) or have a look at the Contacts page for all the contact options
+You can contact me by having a look at the Contacts page for all the contact options

 The earlier ones aren’t in iTunes – partly because originally iTunes wouldn’t let me join (I tried in Feb 2005 many times, but to no avail – never worked out why, I think they just didn’t like my wordpress feed).

 But not to fear~ All the episodes of Radio Clash are online on my site (not Libsyn anymore) under the Podcasts link above and I’ve also uploaded all the previous shows up to my Mixcloud.

 The link to the MP3/blog post should work for all of them….let me know if you find any broken links via the contact form above or the usual address, and I’ll fix them.

 Why are you writing as if you are someone else?

 Because I can.